thumbliner/thumbliner/art.md

 ---

 ## **Beauty and the Beast** by Alan Menken & Howard Ashman
-Editor's Pick: 6.
+You Pick: 2.
+Belle | 6.
 Be Our Guest
 <br />
 <iframe allow="encrypted-media *; fullscreen *; clipboard-write"
         frameborder="0"